rnleach/elk/README.md

   - Added a general hashmap and one specialized for strings as keys.
   - Trimmed down dependencies on the standard library.
   - Remove Doxygen, just read the header file.
+  - Migrated to single header file, inlude only library.

 ### Version 2.0.0
   - (2023-09-23) Major revision.